Spinola Hours: Illuminations

-Master of the First Prayerbook of Maximilian made the second largest contribution to the miniatures in the book, creating twenty-four.
+The artists from the workshop of the Master of the First Prayerbook of Maximilian made the second largest contribution to the miniatures in the book, creating twenty-four.
 Thomas Kren sorts his figures into two categories, the first set of figures are identified as primarily female saints.
-There were more distinct pink-tones in the skin, large broad heads, and exhibit no gray undertones often found in his illuminations.
+There were more distinct pink tones in the skin, large broad heads, and exhibited no gray undertones often found in his illuminations.
 The second set is made up of primarily male saints and includes Evangelist portraits, The Last Judgement (fol.
 165v), Saint John the Baptist Preaching (fol.
 276v), as well as the illustrations to various accessory texts.

-Master of Dresden painted openings for lauds and prime (fols.
+The Master of the Dresden Prayerbook painted openings for lauds and prime (fols.
 119v-120) of the Hours of the Virgin.
 The Mocking of Christ in the border surrounding Christ before Caiaphas is also attributed to him.

-Master of the Lübeck Bible is most known for his distinctive figures, as they were smaller in comparison to other figures done by the other artists.
+The Master of the Lübeck Bible is most known for his distinctive figures, as they were smaller in comparison to other figures done by the other artists.
 The faces, while still expressive, are less detailed and shown to be in a loose technique.

-Master of the Prayer Books of around 1500, his pair of miniatures (fols.
-125-126) is known for its landscapes, notably echoing the style of 'The Adoration of the Shepherds.
+The Master of the Prayer Books of around 1500, was perhaps based in Bruges.
+Normally known for his genre scenes of everyday life, his pair of miniatures in the Spinola Hours (fols.
+125–126) follow the style of the book, with the landscape in The Adoration of the Shepherds continued in another "window" beside it.

-Some of the borders framing the text heavy folios imitate carved wood or textiles.
-The borders were often decorated with organic forms that included a variety of flowers, berries, insects, and other earthly elements.
-This particular style is loosely known as the 'Ghent-Bruges' style.